mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

   function getS3Client($apiUrlValue, $credentials) {
     // Create a new S3 SDK client instance. return new S3Client([
+      // The 'version' is a required property in PHP SDK.
       'version' => 'latest',
       // Zerops supports only the S3 default region for API calls.
       // It doesn't mean that the physical HW infrastructure is located there also.